jberkenbilt/qfs/README.md

 used for [conflict detection](#conflict-detection).
 Each line is one of the following:

 * `check [mtime] ...] - filename` -- Verify that the file has one of the listed modification time values or doesn't exist.
 If none given, verify that the file does not exist.
-Only if `-checks` is specified.
+Only if `--checks` is specified.
 * `typechange filename` -- the type of a file changed; this is strictly informational as `rm` and `mkdir/add` directives will also appear